greenelab/manubot-gpt-manuscript/manuscript.md

 However, revising abstracts proved more challenging for the model, as revisions often removed background information about the research problem.
 There are opportunities to improve the AI-based revisions, such as further refining prompts using few-shot learning [@doi:10.1145/3386252], or fine-tuning the model using an additional corpus of academic writing focused on particularly challenging sections.
 Fine-tuning using preprint-publication pairs [@doi:10.1371/journal.pbio.3001470] may help to identify sections or phrases likely to be changed during peer review.
-Our approach used GPT-3 to process each paragraph of the text, but it lacked a contextual thread between queries, which mainly affected the Results and Methods sections.
+Our approach processed each paragraph of the text but lacked a contextual thread between queries, which mainly affected the Results and Methods sections.
 Using chatbots that retain context could enable the revision of individual paragraphs while considering previously processed text.
 We plan to update our workflow to support this strategy.
 Open and semi-open models, such as BLOOM [@arxiv:2211.05100], Meta's Llama 2 [@arxiv:2307.09288], and Mistral 7B [@arxiv:2310.06825], are growing in popularity and capabilities, but they lack the user-friendly OpenAI API.
-We used a combination of human evaluation and automated tools available at the time to assess the outcomes of the AI-based revisions.
-Recent frameworks such as [OpenAI Evals](https://github.com/openai/evals) or strategies such as LLM-as-a-Judge [@arxiv:2306.05685] could be used to evaluate the quality of the revisions in a more automated way.
 Despite these limitations, we found that models captured the main ideas and generated a revision that often communicated the intended meaning more clearly and concisely.
-While our study used OpenAI's GPT-3, the Manubot AI Editor supports both GPT 3.5 Turbo and GPT-4 models, which were made available after the completion of our research.
+While our study focused on OpenAI's GPT-3 and GPT-3.5 Turbo for revisions, the Manubot AI Editor is prepared to support future models.

 The use of AI-assisted tools for scientific authoring is controversial [@doi:10.1038/d41586-023-00056-7; @doi:10.1038/d41586-023-00107-z].